 - Use budgeting apps or software to track your expenses.

-- Adjust your budget categories to reflect any changes in your lifestyle or financial goals.
+- Adjust your budget categories to reflect changes in your lifestyle or financial goals.

 2. Maximize retirement contributions